 By action of the Teacher Education Committee, teacher candidates must meet all the criteria listed above by the completion of one full year prior to student teaching in order to be considered for a student teaching placement.
-All applications for student teaching are acted upon by the Teacher Education Committee one year prior to student teaching after faculty references and approval from the office of the Dean of Student Experience are received, and final approval for student teaching is granted by this committee.
+All names of applicants for student teaching are acted upon by the Teacher Education Committee one year prior to student teaching after faculty references and approval from the office of the Vice President of Residential Life are received, and final approval for student teaching is granted by this committee.
 After approval for student teaching is granted, all qualifying requirements must be maintained or the approval will be withdrawn.
 Teacher candidates who are denied permission to student teach may appeal in writing to the Teacher Education Committee.